 There is nothing glamorous about being a self-taught artist.
 In a perfect world, I would love to be taught by some of the great masters of drawing and painting at a top school.

-On the flip side however, I would prefer to be a self-taught artist over going to an art school which does not teach art as if it were a trainable skill.
+On the flip side, however, I would prefer to be a self-taught artist over going to an art school that does not teach art as if it were a trainable skill.

 As a self-taught artist, you will have a tough but rewarding road ahead.
 You will not have the structure or guidance provided by a top art school, however, you will have the freedom to learn how you please.